nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide
-Duke is a chat-bot style task organizer that allows users to keep track of tasks that needs to be completed.
+TaskMe is a chat-bot style task organizer that allows users to keep track of tasks that needs to be completed.

 ## Installation